27th Engineer Battalion (United States): Insignia

 The unit's insignia is a silver-colored metal and enamel device 1+1/8 in tall.
 It has a shield and gules, a rock argent, within the garland of oak leaves.
 Below the insignia is a red scroll with the unit's motto, "Omnes res bene facere" (To Do All Things Well), in silver letters.
 The shield is red in reference to engineers.
 The rock was taken from the Arms of Saint-Mihiel and the oak leaves from Meuse-Argonne; both of these areas were where the unit served during World War I. The insignia's border indicates the descent of the 209th Engineer Battalion from the 37th Engineer Regiment.
 The insignia was approved in March 1951 and redesignated for combat in July 1955 and again in February 1972.

-Simiarly, the unit's coat of arms has a gules shown within an oak leaf garland with acorns.
+Similarly, the unit's coat of arms has a gules shown within an oak leaf garland with acorns.
 A chinthe appears sejant with an azure mural crown around its neck.
 A bamboo grove appears in the background and arches above the chinthe.
 The base is between four billets, each charged with three barrulets of the second.
 The chinthe references the chinthe on the Burmese State Seal; the blue of the mural crown represents the heavily fortified town of Myitkyina, where the unit worked during World War II.
 Blue is also the color of the Presidential Unit Citation (Army) streamer, which they were awarded for their work.
 The bamboo grove refers to the emblem of Vietnam as a nod to the work the unit did during the Vietnam War.
 The yellow and red billets refer to the five Vietnam decorations received by the unit: the four Meritorious Unit Commendations and the Civil Actions Medal.
 The coat of arms was approved in February 1945 and redesignated in both March 1951 and July 1955.
 It was redesignated again and amended to add a crest in November 1973.